IVSoftware/button-renderer/README.md

 **Testbench**

 Here's the code I used to test this answer with with the values for `TabIndex` as shown in VS Menu\View\Tab Order.
 [Clone](https://github.com/IVSoftware/button-renderer.git).
+Using the combo box, timer modes can be selected to cycle though the three "programmatic" options of navigation from the list above.

 [![tab order][3]][3]